hyeonghong90/ds-hw/logreg/README.md

 Example
 -

-This is an example of what your runs should look like:
+This is an example of what your runs should look like (TP is "Train Probability"; HP is "Heldout Probability"; TA is "Train Accuracy"; HA is "Heldout Accuracy"):

 ```
 cs244-33-dhcp:logreg jbg$ python logreg.py
 Read in 1064 train and 133 test